ocodo/.emacs.d/elpa/emacsql-20200714.28/README.md

 ## SQLite Support

-The custom EmacSQL SQLite binary is compiled with [Soundex][soundex] and [full-text search][fts] (FTS4) enabled -- features disabled by the default SQLite build.
-This backend should work on any system with a compliant C compiler installed as `cc`.
-If you don't have a C compiler installed the following platforms will be able to fetch a pre-built SQLite binary:
+The custom EmacSQL SQLite binary is compiled with [Soundex][soundex] and [full-text search][fts] (FTS3, FTS4, and FTS5) enabled -- features
+disabled by the default SQLite build.
+This backend should work on any system with a conforming ANSI C compiler installed under a command name listed in `emacsql-sqlite-c-compilers`.

- * Linux x86 and x86_64
- * OS X x86_64
- * Windows x86 and x86_64, including Cygwin
- * Linux armv6l (Raspberry Pi + Raspbian)

-The customization variable `emacsql-sqlite-automatic-fetch` controls the behavior of SQLite binary fetching, and the variable `emacsql-sqlite-automatic-build` enables/disables local builds.

 ### Ignored Features